 It sounds hard, right?
 And it is for many people.
 However, it is a great writing exercise when it comes to looking at small details and being able to get out of your thoughts, as well as a great show of empathy.

-In addition, this is a great writing exercise for ensuring that you can write a piece based on opinion, which may be needed in the writing world!
+In addition, this is a great writing exercise for ensuring that you can write a piece based on opinion, which is often needed in the writing world.

 The First Line Exercise